Slow Advertising and the Role of the Marketer for Sustainable Marketing

 This debate is mentioned many times among marketing authors.
 John Grant, one of the leading sustainable marketing authors, mentioned this in the Greener Marketing book many times.

-GENERETIVE MODEL
+GENERATIVE MODEL

 BEING NET GOOD

 Today, many companies try to minimize their carbon footprint or try to source more ethically.
 According to John Gran, these are all the things that belong to the NOT BAD section.
 Strategies or actions that you must do in any way.
-But beyond this, if you like to create an additional value, this belongs to the NET GOOD section.
+But beyond this, if you like to create additional value, this belongs to the NET GOOD section.
 Only a few companies belong to that section.
-In his book, he gave examples of IKEA for trying to be one of the NET GOOD companies with a lot of projects, from Forest protection to inclusivity in the organization, bringing sustainability in the core of their design project.
-Ajuoro also created a campaign for IKEA Brussel and brought creative marketing thinking, design, sustainability, and consumer creation together in one project together
+In his book, he gave examples of IKEA for trying to be one of the NET GOOD companies with a lot of projects, from Forest protection to inclusivity in the organization, bringing sustainability to the core of their design project.
+Ajuoro also created a campaign for IKEA Brussels and brought creative marketing thinking, design, sustainability, and consumer creation together in one project

 Another example is the LUSH company and how it initiated different projects around the globe to protect species and support their raw material supply by protecting the environment.
 Here, we can see the real implications of Shared Value.
-Although the company has some financial problems because of BREXIT, their sustainability approach has been taken as an example by many companies.
+Although the company has some financial problems because of BREXIT, its sustainability approach has been taken as an example by many companies.

 BRAND ACTIVISM

 Here, her approach was not exploiting the rain forest, gender stereotypes, and not exploiting the customers because they put the money in the products.
-It is not the sustainable departments or social campaigns that you have to change the core of your business and make that ethical.
+It is not the sustainable departments or social campaigns that you have to change the core of your business and make it ethical.
 In the latest refill campaign, we can see a nice example of it

 Being more Transparent in the core business and doing good with everything you create is mentioned by Ajuoro and John Green.
 John Green also has another name for this in his book as Net Good.